IncognitoTom/GreenCityApp/README.md

 -The cities local time
 -The Stations Geo Location data (latatude and longitude)

--The app includes navigation buttons, as well as link buttons and input bars.
+-The app includes navigation buttons, as well as link buttons and input bars

  -The app has 3 pages to it:
     -The home page with basic information on climate change and why it is important, along with the source article